 Unfortunately, an online system for continuous monitoring of VFA does not exist, what makes controlling biopolymer production from waste streams problematic.

-In this project, we want to validate an innovative idea and produce first in the world online system for real-time VFA analysis, which will solve operational problems of biopolymer-producing systems.
+In this project, we want to validate an innovative idea and produce the first in the world online system for real-time VFA analysis, which will solve operational problems of biopolymer-producing systems.
 Our idea is based on application of a known technique, which thanks to recent technological developments seems to be feasible for this purpose as indicated by preliminary tests.

-An optical method to detect specific compounds in a liquid medium is improved such that it is
+An optical method to detect specific compounds in a liquid medium is improved such that it is:

-The system has been successfully tested and proved functional on laboratory scale, and partially successful on real life applications. this project has brought the company Appsen a tremendous step forward to market, and our other consortium member a step further towards easier operation of a VFA reactor for bioplastics
+The system has been successfully tested and proved functional on laboratory scale, and partially successful on real life applications.
+This project has brought the company Appsen a tremendous step forward to market, and our other consortium member a step further towards easier operation of a VFA reactor for bioplastics.

 8911 MA Leeuwarden,